 Have you ever needed a tech pack?
 If you’re a fashion brand, a designer or work in the apparel industry, chances are you’ve come across this term before.
 Although it’s supposed to be a pretty standard term, you’d be surprised how often people are confused by what a tech pack exactly is.

 In any case, being one of the most important tools to design and produce apparel and clothes, any manufacturer that knows what they’re doing wont even waste time with you unless you provide a tech pack.

-At FittDesign, we live and breathe product design and provide manufacturing & sourcing services to our clients so after 2000+ designs, factory-ready tech packs, and creating dozens of our own tech pack templates downloaded by many every day, we’ve had the chance to refine our tech pack making process to a point where manufacturers rarely have follow up questions.
-More importantly, the end product is always what the client envisioned it to be.
-So we’d like to share what we think tech packs are and how to make one.
+At FittDesign, we provide apparel design & tech pack services as well as clothing manufacturing to over 1000 clients so we've spent a ridiculous amount of time making apparel designs and factory-ready tech packs.
+We've also created dozens of our own tech pack templates that are downloaded by many every day, so we’ve had the chance to refine our tech pack making process to a point where manufacturers rarely have to follow up with questions.
+More importantly, the end product is always what the client envisioned it to be, so we’d like to share what we think tech packs are and how to make one.